BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 Both of them eliminate the need to assign incoming values to a component property as well as manage the subscription.
 The great thing about it is we can solve our problem with a one-liner and can switch to imperative programming without having any trouble.

-Those functionality could be implemented in various way.
+That functionality could be implemented in various ways.

 Mike Ryan used inheritance.
 A concept form object oriented programming that looks something like this: